This article has links to products and services we love, which we may make commission from.

 The drive through the highest mountain road in Scotland is breathtaking, and you will enjoy a different side of Perthshire as you wind your way towards Edinburgh.

-Booking this Speyside whisky tour is a must, and you need to factor in your meals as well as your entrance fees to the attractions that you will visit.
+Booking this Speyside whisky tour is a must, and you need to factor in your meals and entrance fees to the attractions that you will visit.

 Four-Day Tours of the Highlands

-Often, three days of touring in the Highlands doesn’t give you enough time to explore the area in full.
+Often, three days of touring in the Highlands is not enough time to explore the area fully.

-These four-day tours have added some more attractions for you to take advantage of, and they give you that extra time to feel less rushed.
+These four-day tours have added some more attractions for you to take advantage of, giving you extra time to feel less rushed.

 For more whisky-focused tours, check out this guide.